NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 **Vendor Testimonial:**

-*"Diligince.ai was a game-changer for our business.
+*"Diligence.ai was a game-changer for our business.
 Within the first month, we won 4 projects worth ₹20 lakh—more than our typical quarterly revenue.
 The AI matching is incredibly accurate; every opportunity we received was highly relevant to our capabilities.
 No more wasting time on mismatched leads or trying to break through procurement gatekeepers.
 We're now working with enterprise clients we could never access before.
 Our revenue has doubled, our team is fully utilized, and we're actually turning down work—something we never imagined 6 months ago.
 The platform paid for itself 40x over in the first year.
 Best business decision we ever made."*

 — Amit Sharma, Founder, SafetyFirst Consultants